-The following description of the merger agreement is not complete.
+The following description of the merger agreement is only a summary of the most important information contained in the merger agreement.
 For full information, you should read the merger agreement, a copy of which is attached to this document as Annex A.